tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-Introduce today's lesson and get students excited for what they are about to learn.
-Today is when they will truly leverage Pandas to create insightful financial analyses.
+Introduce today's lesson and get students excited about what they are about to learn.
+Today is when they will genuinely leverage Pandas to create insightful financial analyses.

 Welcome students to the third day of Pandas!
 Open the slideshow and introduce the concepts that will be covered in today's class.
 Highlight the following:

 * In the previous two classes, we focused on Pandas basics and single stock evaluation.
 Today, you will transition to analyze groups of stocks (stock portfolios) to achieve the best risk-to-reward ratio for your investments.

 * The focus of this lesson is on using Pandas to make more informed—and better!—investments.
 You will be learning and using techniques used by financial analysts, quantitative traders, and portfolio managers.
-This should feel exciting and invigorating!
+This should feel exciting and refreshing!

 * Get ready to test yourselves mentally today, as you go from analyzing a single variable to analyzing an amalgamation of variables with relationships to one another.